icopy-site/awesome/docs/awesome/awesome-microservices.md

 - [RFC7540](https://tools.ietf.org/html/rfc7540) - Hypertext Transfer Protocol Version 2.

+### QUIC

+- [QUIC-WG](https://quicwg.org/) - IETF Working Group that is chartered to deliver the next transport protocol for the Internet.
+- [QUIC-Transport](https://www.ietf.org/id/draft-ietf-quic-transport-27.html) - A UDP-based multiplexed and secure transport.

 ### CoAP

 - [RFC7252](http://coap.technology/spec.html) - The Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.